ognjen011/namebench3/README.txt

 This very useful tool i used often ended up not being compatible with python3.
-Some main chnages to make it run on python3
+Main chnages to make it run on python3

 ## Migration Summary
 - **60+ files** converted from Python 2 to Python 3